Mycorrhiza helps plants reach, break up and mobilize otherwise unavailable soil nutrients.

 Fungi and Plant Roots: A Love Story

-Mycorrhizae are “good” fungi that form symbiotic (mutually beneficial) relationships with plants.
+There are many types of “good” fungi that form symbiotic (mutually beneficial) relationships with plants.
+These relationships are known as mycorrhizae, and the microorganisms are called mycorrhizal fungi.
 These specialized fungi effectively extend the plant root system with mycelium – a web of long microscopic filaments called hyphae.
 A mycelium’s surface area can be up to 100 times greater than that of the plant root itself.
 This “secondary root system” absorbs valuable nutrients (and water) that otherwise are simply unavailable to the plant.

 How Do Crops Benefit?

 Over 90% of the Earth’s vascular plants are mycotrophs – plants which form symbiotic relationships with mycorrhizae.
 These fungi have contributed to plants since long before humans invented agriculture.
 In fact, many plants are considered obligate mycotrophs, i.e. dependent on mycorrhiza for healthy growth (e.g. corn, carrot, olive, cannabis).
 However, modern agricultural methods, including fumigation, cut-and-fill leveling, sterilization of growing media and even tilling, exterminate mycorrhizae along with the target pathogens.
-Reintroduction of mycorrhiza in soil restores the plants’ ability to absorb precious nutrients.
-As a result of this improvement in nutrient uptake, mycorrhizal plants demonstrate higher germination rates, growth rates, and yields, produce fruit that contain higher levels of nutrients and even look more vital.
+Reintroduction of mycorrhizae in soil restores the plants’ ability to absorb precious nutrients.
+As a result of this improvement in nutrient uptake, mycorrhizal plants have been shown to demonstrate improved health, higher crop yields and resilience to stress.

 How Does the Environment Benefit?